-On 10 July 2018, Sandfire and White Rock announced a strategic relationship, commencing with a \$2.5M share placement to Sandfire at 1.2 cents per share together with one option for every two shares, to support and extend the planned exploration program.
-The terms of the agreement also provide an option for Sandfire to enter into an earn-in joint venture to commit a minimum of \$20M over 4 years to earn 51% of the Red Mountain project and a further \$10M over two years to deliver a PFS to reach 70% project equity, at which stage White Rock may contribute, or Sandfire will sole fund to earn a further 10% by completing a DFS.
-White Rock may retain a 20% interest or dilute to 10%.
-The agreement has an anti-dilution provision for Sandfire to retain 12.7% of White Rock, and the right to appoint a director if its holding exceeds 15%.
+The 2018/19 year started well with the announcement on 10 July 2018 that Sandfire Resources NL and White Rock had formed a strategic relationship to further explore White Rock's advanced Red Mountain high-grade zinc, silver, lead, gold VMS project in Alaska.
+The arrangement combined a \$2.5M share placement to Sandfire at 1.2 cents per share together with one option for every two shares and an option for Sandfire to enter into an earn-in joint venture.
+This earn-in joint venture requires Sandfire to commit to a minimum of A\$6M in the 2019 calendar year and a total of A\$20M to be spent over 4 years before they can earn 51% of the Red Mountain project.
+At that stage, Sandfire could elect to spend a further \$10M over two years to deliver a PFS and so reach 70% project equity.
+At that stage White Rock could elect to contribute or Sandfire could sole fund to earn a further 10% by completing a DFS after which White Rock may retain a 20% interest or dilute to 10%.
+Pleasingly, and what we believe is a great outcome for our Shareholders, Sandfire took up the joint venture option early in 2019, allowing a fully funded 2019 exploration and drill season to commence.